Lenard-Code/Graph-Data-Heist/README.md

 # Graph-Data-Heist
 A bash script for fetching comprehensive data from the Microsoft Graph API.
-It includes detailed information about users, groups, applications, and more, with handling for pagination and a disclaimer for legal and ethical use.
+It includes detailed information about users, groups, applications, and more, with handling for pagination.

 # MS Graph Heist